 Ko-Ke-Da-Mah is a Japanese gardening technique that originated from bonsai.
 The plant is placed into a ball of soil, then covered in moss and secured with string, making it self-contained and doing away with pots all together.
 It is a minimal plant aesthetic that showcases the plant and its personality.

 Of Soil and Moss is a plant shop specializing in the art of Kokedama.

-I saw a Kokedama once at a Japanese plant shop and was filled with wonder and purchased one.
-I was obsessed with how this plant was so beautiful yet so simple and minimal.
+I saw a Kokedama once at a Japanese plant shop and was filled with wonder and so purchased one.
+I was fascinated with how this plant was beautiful yet so simple and minimal.
 I was so excited about this technique of keeping plants that I decided to Kokedama most of my plants at home.
 To my surprise they all thrived and are still doing great years later.

-I have now been practicing the art of Kokedama for five years and am still just as excited and curious about the process as I was when I first started.
+I have now been practicing the art of Kokedama for eight years and I am still just as excited and curious about the process as I was when I first started.
 I now experiment with different plants, soil composition and moss varieties.
 Every plant is unique and hand crafted at the studio.

 Visit Our Storefront

 for a wider variety of kokedama that are not available for shipping.